Discord: Why the messaging app is under scrutiny – DW – 10/11/2024

 Discord, and other large social media networks, now face increased scrutiny over content moderation practices under the EU's Digital Services Act, which requires platforms to quickly remove harmful content.

-Several US states have passed legislation to boost the protection of children online, which Discord is impacted by.
+Several US states have passed legislation to boost the protection of children online, which has also affected Discord.
 The measures include tougher age verification measures and the protection of personal data.

 What exactly is Discord and why is it so popular?